-- Check the main internal supply voltages that are present at the turrets located on the Digital PCB.
+- 1. Check the main internal supply voltages that are present at the turrets located on the Digital PCB.
 Relative to the GND turret with the black wire, voltages should be +12 at orange, +5 at red, and -12 at blue (all ± 0.5 volts).
 Voltages outside these ranges can be caused by a fault in the Power-One open-frame supply, or an excessive load on one or more of the supply busses.
 Disconnect the red, orange, or blue lead to determine whether the problem is in the power supply or on the power bus. - 2.
 If the problem is with the power bus, reconnect the power supply leads.
 Disconnect the ribbon cable connector at JP1 on the Digital PCB.
-If the measured voltages are not correct, the problem is with the Receiver PCB.
+If the measured voltages are not correct, the problem is with the Receiver/Modem PCB.
 If there is no change, the problem is probably in the Digital PCB logic board.
 Check for shorted bypass connectors, ICs (a shorted unit may be hot), etc. - 3.
-If the power supply levels are correct, check for correct operation of the Receiver PCB.
-With the CTD connected, check for presence of the telemetry waveform at the Receiver PCB input terminals, J1.
-The Receiver PCB is under the main logic PCB, and may be accessed by removing the Deck Unit bottom cover.
+If the power supply levels are correct, check for correct operation of the Receiver/Modem PCB.
+With the CTD connected, check for presence of the telemetry waveform on the 'L' side of the Receiver/Modem PCB input terminal, J1.
+The Receiver/Modem PCB is under the main logic PCB, and may be accessed by removing the Deck Unit bottom cover.